webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 In this example, the '''id''' and '''offset''' are ordinary ''attributes'', while the '''stop-color''' is known as a ''presentation attribute''.
 These are simply CSS properties expressed as an attribute.
+Other than the tendency of CSS property names to use dashes between words rather than ''camelCase'' for attribute names, there may be no way to tell the difference by looking at them.

-There are many CSS properties such as
-'''stop-color''' that apply only to SVG content.
+Many CSS properties such as '''stop-color''' apply only to SVG content.
 Some are similar to CSS properties that you apply to HTML, but are named differently.
-The
-'''fill''' property provides much the same capabilities in SVG as the
+The '''fill''' property provides much the same capabilities in SVG as the '''background-color''' and
-'''background-color''' and '''background-image''' properties does in HTML.
+'''background-image''' properties does in HTML.
+Since

-Since '''stop-color''' is CSS, You can also modify it locally via the
+'''stop-color''' is CSS, You can also modify it locally via the
 '''style''' attribute.
 Doing so actually takes precedence over the value of presentation attributes, so this example changes the eye color to brown: